bpp/bpp-tutorial-geneflow/README.md

-# bpp-tutorial-geneflow
+# Workshop on computational genomics

-BPP tutorial on gene flow inference
+The tutorial is available as a [Wiki page](https://github.com/bpp/bpp-tutorial-geneflow/wiki).